 All this record keeping is not as hard as it sounds.
 Your receipts will ordinarily indicate the date, amount, and place in which you incurred the expense.
 You just need to describe the business purpose and business relationship if entertainment or meals are involved.
 You can write this directly on your receipt.

-You need to keep copies of your tax returns and supporting documents in case you are audited by the IRS or another taxing agency.
-You might also need them for other purposes—for example, to get a loan, mortgage, or insurance.
+You need to keep copies of your tax returns and supporting documents in case of an audit by the IRS or another taxing agency.
+Additionally, you might need them for other purposes—for example, to get a loan, mortgage, or insurance.

 MileIQ’s blog does not constitute professional tax advice.
 You should contact your own tax professional to discuss your situation.